apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

     </tbody>
 </table>

-The proxy configuration can be set programmatically when calling the actor using the API by setting the `proxyConfiguration` field.
+The proxy configuration can be set programmatically when calling the Actor using the API by setting the `proxyConfiguration` field.
 It accepts a JSON object with the following structure:

 ```javascript
 {